k3ssen/GeneratorBundle/README.md

 [![Build Status](https://travis-ci.com/k3ssen/GeneratorBundle.svg?branch=master)](https://travis-ci.com/k3ssen/GeneratorBundle)

 A Symfony bundle for quickly generating/prototyping a CRUD application.
-Compatible with Symfony 3.4 and Symfony 4.
+Compatible with Symfony 3.4, Symfony 4 and Symfony 5.

 This bundle is similar to Symfony's [MakerBundle](https://github.com/symfony/maker-bundle), except that this bundle is built to be more extensible.